ory/hydra/README.md

     <a href="https://godoc.org/github.com/ory/hydra"><img src="https://img.shields.io/badge/docs-godoc-blue.svg" alt="Code Documentation"></a>
 </p>

-ORY Hydra is a security-first OAuth 2.0 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
+ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
 ORY Hydra *is not* an identity provider (user sign up, user log in, password reset flow), but connects to your existing identity provider through a [consent app](https://ory.gitbooks.io/hydra/content/oauth2.html#consent-app-flow).
 Implementing the consent app in a different language is easy, and exemplary consent apps